zyzzyplyx/mixed-reality/mixed-reality-docs/advanced-performance-recommendations.md

 - [Single Pass Instancing](https://docs.unity3d.com/Manual/SinglePassInstancing.html)

 >[!NOTE]
 > One common issue with Single Pass Instanced Rendering occurs if developers already have existing custom shaders not written for instancing.
 After enabling this feature, developers may notice some GameObjects only render in one eye.
-This is because the associated custom shaders do not have the appropriate properties for instancing
+This is because the associated custom shaders do not have the appropriate properties for instancing.
 >
 > See [Single Pass Stereo Rendering for HoloLens](https://docs.unity3d.com/Manual/SinglePassStereoRenderingHoloLens.html) from Unity for how to address this problem

 #### Static Batching

-Static Batching works for most Renderer objects in Unity that **1) share the same material** and **2) are all marked as *Static*** (Select an object in Unity and click the checkbox in the top right of the inspector).
+Static Batching works for most [Renderer](https://docs.unity3d.com/ScriptReference/Renderer.html) objects in Unity that **1) share the same material** and **2) are all marked as *Static*** (Select an object in Unity and click the checkbox in the top right of the inspector).
 GameObjects marked as *Static* cannot be moved throughout your application's runtime.
 Thus, static batching can be difficult to leverage on HoloLens where virtually every object needs to be placed, moved, scaled, etc. For immersive headsets, static batching can dramatically reduce draw calls and thus improve performance.

 Read *Static Batching* under [Draw Call Batching in Unity](https://docs.unity3d.com/Manual/DrawCallBatching.html) for more details.